dssg/MLinPractice/README.md

         Introduction and Section 1.
 [Available
         Online](https://heinonline.org/HOL/Page?handle=hein.journals/uclalr57&div=48&g_sent=1&casa_token=&collection=journals)

-  - **Thursday, September 8: Analytical Formulation and Baselines**
+  - **Thursday, September 7: Analytical Formulation and Baselines**
-    In this session, we’ll discuss analytical formulation of applied projects.
+    In this session, we’ll discuss the analytical formulation of applied projects.
 Distinct from the initial scoping, a true analytical formulation of your problem can only come after you have developed an understanding of the data at hand, which in turn will often